 Anastasia Athanatou, Yidan Yuan, Yongchang Zhu, Jingyi Chu explored the Scottish School Exam Papers collection through different data visualisation techniques.

-Their website, designed as a data comic, explores aspects of the Exam Papers, including the changes in topics which were examined over time, the locations referenced in the collections, the most popular author referenced in exam papers (can you guess who it is?) and gender bias in the way in which exam subjects are communicated and assessed.
+Their website, designed as a data comic, explores aspects of the Exam Papers, a dataset which spans the period 1888-1963, including the changes in topics which were examined over time, the locations referenced in the collections, the most popular author referenced in exam papers (can you guess who it is?) and gender bias in the way in which exam subjects have been historically communicated and assessed.

 Visit the website: Scottish School Exam Papers data visualisation website